 As things change and evolve during this COVID-19 crisis, we will continue to change and evolve as a parish.
-Effective immediately, we have suspended all indoor church services.
-In accordance with state and local public health agencies, we will celebrate Mass outdoors.
-We will have outdoor Mass on Saturday at 5:00 p.m. and Sunday at 8:00 a.m.
+Effective immediately, we are resuming all indoor church services.
+In accordance with state and local public health agencies, we will celebrate Mass indoors.
+We will have INDOOR Mass on Saturday at 5:00 p.m. and Sunday at 8:00 a.m.
 We will continue to live stream Mass on Sundays at 9:30 a.m. (which will be closed to the public) on our YOUTUBE channel.
-We will resume daily Mass at 8:00 a.m. on our YOUTUBE channel.
+We will resume daily Mass at 8:00 a.m.
+Monday through Friday.

 The following guidelines still need to be followed:

 You must still register for Mass REGISTER HERE